genidma/teatime-accessibility/README.md

 To toggle Mini-Mode:
 - Use the "Mini Mode" checkbox in the main interface
-- Or use the keyboard shortcut Ctrl+D
+- Or use the keyboard shortcut **Ctrl+D**

 Note: Some keyboard shortcuts may not work properly when in Mini-Mode due to the reduced interface size and focus handling.
+The Ctrl+D shortcut will always work to toggle Mini-Mode on and off.

 ## Customizable Animations